← Back to work

 A tier rebrand that touched every team, every page, and every surface on the platform.

-The goal was to enhance awareness and engagement among newer users while making the entry tier feel like it actually belonged in the VIP program.
+Increase awareness and engagement among newer users while making the entry tier feel like it actually belonged in the VIP program.

 Before the rebrand